vlazzarini/opcode_compiler/README.md

 The remaining optional parameters can be used to pass any C++ flags to the compiler, and load any required dynamic libs.

+The opcodes return the result of the function execution (if this is executed) or zero on success, or a non-zero error as the first output.
+The second output is a handle to the JIT compiler that can be passed to other opcodes to execute code.

+It is possible to have more than one JIT compiler at the same time.
+Each instance of these opcodes creates a separate JIT object, that can be used as a separate module during performance.

 Example
 ------